ContentWriting Content

 Social posts from articles

 You can generate social media posts directly from any article in your content table.
-Eclipse takes the cited sources and brand voice from the article and drafts posts based on your Social Profiles.
-Generated posts land in your social media table.
+Click the Social Posts button in the editor, choose a Social Profile, optionally add specific direction for CASi in the directions box, then click Generate.
+Eclipse drafts posts grounded in the cited sources and brand voice from the article, based on your Social Profiles.

 You can also generate social posts from breaking news via the dynamic island at the top of the screen.
 See Social Content for the full details.